cheewoei1997/pygta5/README.md

 Install the [cuDNN](https://developer.nvidia.com/rdp/cudnn-download) library.
 Follow the steps specified in the [installation guide](https://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html#install-windows).
 Only 3 files would need to be manually placed in the Nvidia GPU Computing Toolkit.

 ### Tensorboard
+Run tensorboard to view how your model is doing.
 `tensorboard --logdir=foo:C:\GitHub\pygta5`

 ## Model